lixingsong/lixingsong.github.io/_pages/contact.md

 ---

 {% include base_path %}
 I generally have open-door policy, feel free to walk in my office at *Moench F212*.
+But it is preferred to set up an appointment with me via email in advance.
 You find my availability in the calendar below.

 <style unselectable="on">
 #wrap {